Canada Faqs

 Reporting Requirements for Foreign Affiliates

 When you hire an accountant to do your taxes or bookkeeping, you need to authorize your accountant on your CRA personal and or on your CRA business program accounts.
-Once you authorize your accountant, your accountant will have access to account with CRA.
-Depending on the level of authorizations you provide to your accountant, your accountant can view online your information stored on the CRA server, can discuss with CRA, and or make changes.
+Once you authorize your accountant, your accountant will have access to the account with CRA.
+Depending on the level of authorization you provide to your accountant, your accountant can view online your information stored on the CRA server, can discuss it with CRA, and or make changes to your returns and information.

 To learn more please click the respective link below or contact RKB Accounting.